 I also think that for the local people, this has given them a chance to have their varves recognized as a globally recognized research topic and to take pride in their local culture and technology, so I'm happy to have had the opportunity to be involved in this valuable project."

-The challenge of concept design to convey the appeal of living creatures
+The challenge of concept design that conveys the charm of living creatures

 ▲ Looking up at a school of hammerhead sharks from below in the Shark Shadow Tank "Kannazuki no Kake" | Shikoku Aquarium